First prize: £500

-- The deadline for entries is the 31st of August.
-The deadline for submission of essays is 15th of September.
+- The deadline for submission of essays is 15th of October.
 No entries will be accepted after that date but can be entered for 2022.

 - All submissions will be submitted to the jury anonymously.
 The names of the authors will not be communicated to the jury until after the final decision has been taken.

 - The jury will make a pre-selection among the entries by excluding the contributions that a 2/3 majority of the jury deems less interesting (shortlist).

 - Subsequently, the jury will have a discussion to decide on the winners.

 - The winners will be notified in writing on 31st October 2021 at the latest and an award ceremony will take place during the Beyond the Brain conference.

 - By submitting an essay, the authors or the author collectives agree that the Galileo Commission may store their personal data and use it as part of the competition.
 All participants must provide their name, date of birth, current address, email address, telephone number and, where applicable, institutional affiliation when submitting their contribution.
 At the end of the competition, we will delete all personal data of those participants who did not receive a prize for their contribution.

 - The essay submission text document must not contain any references to the author.
 Your personal data will not be shared with third parties without your express consent and will only be used for the purpose of the competition.

 - Every author of a contribution agrees to waive all claims to the copyright of the submitted contribution when published on the internet by the Galileo Commission as editor on its websites.
 All other copyrights will remain with the authors.